tzhongaa/pyltp/README.md

+Pay attention: Please add ner.model in ltp_models dir.
+I try to use to improve the performance.
+Though it has little effect.

 Please run "pip install -r requirements.txt"

 Please pay attention to "Byte Order Mark" problem of txt file(encoding problem for Chinese).
 Try use ":set bomb?" command in the vim to check if there is "BOM" in the top of the file.
 Please refer to http://huoding.com/2011/05/14/78 for the details